mstksg/inCode/copy/entries/story-of-shapes.md

 depending on how you're learning it.
 So, here it is: how I understand the Functor and other related abstractions and free constructions in Haskell.

+The crux is this: instead of thinking about what `fmap` changes, ask: what does `fmap` keep *constant*?

 This isn't a rigorous understanding and isn't going to explain *every* aspect about *every* Functor, and will probably only be useful if you already know a little bit about Functors in Haskell.
 But it's a nice intuition trick that has